How does post-quantum cryptography affect Central Bank Digital Currency?: Introduction

-The goal of this paper is to, therefore, provide insight into the future of cryptography as it applies to CBDC.
-The rest of the paper is structured as follows: We first give an overview of classical cryptographic algorithms and what they are used for in the CBDC context (Section~\ref{classical-cryptographic-algorithms}).
+\paragraph{Structure} The goal of this paper is to, therefore, provide insight into the future of cryptography as it applies to CBDC.
+We first give an overview of classical cryptographic algorithms and what they are used for in the CBDC context (Section~\ref{classical-cryptographic-algorithms}).
 Then, we introduce the threats that quantum computing poses, as well as post-quantum algorithms that address those threats (Section~\ref{post-quantum-cryptography}).
 Equipped with this, we can then examine the cryptography in use for CBDC implementations and match them to appropriate algorithms (Section~\ref{cryptographic-inventory}).
 Finally, we propose an opinionated framework for rolling updates, i.e., to put the earlier insights into practice (Section~\ref{rolling-upgrades}).
 Over the course of the paper, we will sometimes refer to cryptocurrencies as examples, as they share many cryptographic aspects with CBDC, but are often better researched, owing to their longer time of operation.

 \paragraph{Terminology} In general, we define ``wallets'' as containers of digital assets, and more specifically, CBDC.
 Wallets can be in hardware or software form and manage private key material.
 Typically, ``hardware wallet'' refers to a physical device that is in the hands of a user.
 Naturally, they also require software to operate, but the hardware aspect refers to the security measures (e.g. secure elements in smart cards or other embedded devices).
 In contrast, ``software wallets'' can mean keys managed by some remote server where users access their funds through an app that authenticates towards the wallet's operator.
 Note that this distinction becomes blurred in case of self-custodial wallets, where users may use any combination of soft- and/or hardware, including open source or self-written, to manage their own keys.
 Following the majority opinion across central banks, we exclude this from consideration here.